 - In response to the cycling community, bike lanes and multi-use paths were extended wherever possible and cycling connections were added at most signalized intersections.

 - A lane of general traffic on King Street was extended for two blocks east of Wellington after hearing concerns from businesses and residents living in residential towers.

-- BRT stops were added in places where residents said they were needed because of high-density – like the one at Capulet Lane near Oxford and Wonderland.
+- Stops were added in places where residents said they were needed because population density.

-- Private landowners were consulted closely to develop the design of transit terminals at places like Fanshawe, Western, Brescia, Huron and Masonville Place.
+- Private landowners were consulted closely to develop the design of transit terminals at places like Fanshawe and White Oaks Mall.